hire-us/hire-us/README.md

 ## Backend

-We did kanban here.
+We work in kanban here.
 Because kanban is excellent for tiny teams (2 ppl in our case).
 It is easy to manage priorities, no hustle about sprint's ends/planning, you always know where you have a bottleneck.

 We deployed a project on AWS in docker containers with docker-compose.